mgarl-10/Yellow_protein/README.md

 ## 5.3 Co-phylogenetic comparison

 The resulting trees were visualized side-by-side in Dendroscope3 as a tanglegram using the Neighbor Net Tanglegram algorithm.
-Cophylogenetic congruence between yellow genes and _Stammera_ symbionts was assessed using eMPRess GUI.
+Cophylogenetic congruence between yellow genes and _Stammera_ was assessed using eMPRess GUI.

 # 6 Positive selection analysis of Yellow proteins